 Wheelchairs or other battery powered mobility aids are to be handled with care and special attention is required to in order to ship them in compliance with the current edition of the IATA DGR.
 When these assets are required to cross the apron moving passengers to the aircraft, delivery at aircraft (DAA) procedures may be applied where the mobility aid is prepared last minute to be loaded and stored on board of the aircraft.
 The rules on packing, handling and labelling are as set out in the current edition of the IATA DGR and must be obeyed.

 When applicable, a NOTOC must be issued and the relevant procedures must be executed.
-EGOM 3.3.6.2 authorities involved.
-In the event of cross loading and/or operator changes, exemptions may have to be granted by more national competent authorities.
+EGOM 3.3.6.2

 4.4.10.11 Lithium metal batteries